 The purpose of this chapter is to explain how our tariffs comply with the pricing principles and the network pricing objective.
-Each year we must set our price levels to ensure we recover the revenue requirement approved by the Australian Energy Regulator (AER) for that year.
+Each year we must set our price levels to ensure we recover the revenue requirement approved by the AER for that year.
 These price levels will apply to each of the charging parameters in the tariff structures as outlined in this TSS.
-This chapter explains how we do this, as well as the approach we have used to develop the indicative tariffs that inform the bill impacts analysis presented in this TSS.
+This chapter explains how we do this, and the approach we have used to develop the indicative tariffs that inform the bill impacts analysis presented in this TSS.